oTree-org/otree-core/docs/app/index.rst

 This will create a new app based on a pTree template, with most of the structure already set up for you.

+Think of this as a skeleton to which you can add as much as you want.
+You can add your own classes, functions, methods, and attributes, or import any 3rd-party modules.

 Open your project for editing
 =============================